$129; Payment is due upon registration

 Topics covered will include:

-- Setup of a virtualization environment for threat assessment testing
+- Setup of virtualization environment for penetration testing

 How You Will Benefit